Ezra Pound: "Three Cantos", resignation from Poetry

 After the publication of Cathay, Pound mentioned that he was working on a long poem.
 He described it in September 1915 as a "cryselephantine poem of immeasurable length which will occupy me for the next four decades unless it becomes a bore".
 In February 1916, when Pound was 30, the poet Carl Sandburg paid tribute to him in Poetry magazine.
 Pound "stains darkly and touches softly", he wrote:

 All talk on modern poetry, by people who know, ends with dragging in Ezra Pound somewhere.
 He may be named only to be cursed as wanton and mocker, poseur, trifler and vagrant.
 Or he may be classed as filling a niche today like that of Keats in a preceding epoch.
 The point is, he will be mentioned. ...In the cool and purple meantime, Pound goes ahead producing new poems having the slogan, "Guts and Efficiency," emblazoned above his daily program of work.
 His genius runs to various schools and styles.
 He acquires traits and then throws them away.
 One characteristic is that he has no characteristics.
 He is a new roamer of the beautiful, a new fetcher of wild shapes, in each new handful of writings offered us.

 In June, July and August 1917 Pound had the first three cantos published, as "Three Cantos", in Poetry.
 He was now a regular contributor to three literary magazines.
 From 1917 he wrote music reviews for the New Age as William Atheling and art reviews as B. H. Dias.
-In May 1917 Margaret Anderson hired him as foreign editor of the Little Review.
-He also wrote weekly pieces for The Egoist and the Little Review; many of the latter complained about provincialism, which included the ringing of church bells.
-(When Pound lived near St Mary Abbots church in Kensington, he had "engaged in a fierce, guerrilla warfare of letters" about the bells with the vicar, Reverend R. E. Pennefather, according to Richard Aldington.)
+In May 1917 Margaret Anderson hired him as foreign editor of The Little Review.
+He also wrote weekly pieces for The Egoist and The Little Review; many of the latter complained about provincialism, which included the ringing of church bells.
+(When Pound lived near St Mary Abbots he had "engaged in a fierce, guerrilla warfare of letters" about the bells with the vicar, Reverend R. E. Pennefather, according to Richard Aldington.)
 The volume of writing exhausted him.
-In 1918, after a bout of illness which was presumably the Spanish flu, he decided to stop writing for the Little Review.
+In 1918, after a bout of illness which was presumably the Spanish flu, he decided to stop writing for The Little Review.
 He had asked the publisher for a raise to hire a typist, the 23-year-old Iseult Gonne, causing rumors that they were having an affair, but he was turned down.